2gatherproject/decentralized-social-apps-guide/OTHER.md

 ### Purpose

 These apps and platforms are NOT _decentralized_ but are all open source.
 Some are federated.
 This is a curated list of some interesting experiments to keep an eye on.
+See the more complete decentralized and awesome guide in this repo!

 ### Applications and Platforms